ogata-lab/eipl-docs/en/docs/faq.md

 # FAQ

-## Q. Motion is not smoothly.
+## Q. Motion is not smooth.

-1. Mixing predictive data
-    In order to generate stable/smooth motion against real-world noise, the sensor information at time $t$ is mixed with the predicted value of RNN at the previous time $t-1$ in a specific ratio and then input to RNN.
-    This process is equivalent to a low-pass filter, and even if the robot's sensor values are noisy, the predicted values from the previous time can be used as a supplement to predict stable motion commands.
-    Note that if the mixing factor (`input_param`) is too small, it becomes difficult to modify the motion based on real-world sensor information, and the robustness against position changes decreases.
-    If `input_param=0.0`, the motion will be generated using only the sensor information acquired at the initial time.
-    The following is an example implementation, in which data is mixed with the robot's camera image and joint angles.
+To generate stable and smooth motion against real-world noise, the sensor information at time $t$ is mixed with the predicted value from the previous time $t-1$ in a certain ratio and then fed into the RNN.
+This process acts as a low-pass filter, allowing the predicted values from the previous time to supplement the motion prediction even in the presence of noisy sensor values.
+It is important to note that if the mixing factor (`input_param`) is too small, it becomes difficult to modify the motion based on real sensor information, resulting in reduced robustness to position changes.
+When `input_param=0.0`, the motion is generated based solely on the sensor information obtained at the initial time.
+Below is an example implementation that shows data mixing using the robot's camera image and joint angles.

     ```python
     x_image, x_joint = robot.get_sensor_data()